Skip to content

 Small effort daily beats big effort sometimes.

-8) Stay close to people who move
+8. Stay close to people who move

-When you’re stuck, don’t isolate.
+When you are stuck, do not isolate.

 Borrow energy from builders:

-talk to someone who has done it
+Talk to someone who has done it.

-ask for a 10-minute clarity call
+Ask for a 10-minute clarity call.

-Winners don’t do everything alone — they move with the right people.
+They move with the right people.

-Don’t wait for confidence.
+Do not wait for confidence.

 Find a way — then confidence follows.